What Is Psu Computer

 A PSU typically consists of a power supply, a power cord, and a power switch.
 The power supply unit converts AC to DC, and the power cord provides a means of transferring power from the PSU to the computer.
 The power switch allows the user to turn the power to the computer on and off.

-See also What Is Ransomware In Computer
+See also What Is Power Supply In A Computer

 The power supply is an important component of a computer system because it provides power to the system’s components.
 A failure of the PSU can result in a system crash, which can cause data loss and damage to the computer’s components.
 It is therefore important to ensure that the PSU is in good working order and is properly configured.